brianfay/synchrotron/README.md

 I'm using figwheel and emacs (w/ piggieback so I can eval code inline) for my development workflow.

-It's really great except for sometimes when it's not, and when you have to set it up.
+It's really great.
+Except for sometimes when it's not.
+This is how I set it up; it's a bit of a nuisance:

 1. SuperCollider must be installed
 2. Go to the synchrotron project in a terminal